 The PP showcases that generating and monetizing UCR water credits can help pay for O&M and repair costs of water conservation and harvesting systems, including capacity expansions planned in the future.
-Housing complexes wouldn't need to pool in society finances since the water credits trade would provide the necessary funding for such repair activities.
+Housing complexes wouldn't need to pool in society finances since the water credits trade would provide the necessary funding for such repair activities and harvesting activities.